espressif/esp-faq/docs/en/software-framework/peripherals/lcd.rst

 How can I improve the display frame rate of LCD screens?
 ----------------------------------------------------------

-  - The actual display frame rate of LCD screens is determined by the "interface frame rate" and "rendering frame rate".
-Generally, the "interface frame rate" is much bigger than the "rendering frame rate".
-So this question actually is "how can I improve the rendering frame rate of the LCD".
+  - For a detailed introduction to frame rates, please refer to the `ESP-IoT-Solution Programming Guide - LCD Overview <https://docs.espressif.com/projects/esp-iot-solution/en/latest/display/lcd/lcd_guide.html#id9>`__.
+Generally speaking, due to the computational performance of the ESP, the "interface frame rate" is often much higher than the "rendering frame rate", so this issue can be described as "how to improve the rendering frame rate of the LCD".
+This issue can be considered from the following three aspects:

+    - Improve the performance of ESP.
+When developing with ESP-IDF, ESP can be configured through menuconfig, but it is not configured to the best performance by default.
+Here, taking ``ESP32-S3`` as an example, we can increase the CPU frequency to the highest ``240 MHz``, increase the frequency of FreeRTOS tick to 1000, and increase the bandwidth of Flash or PSRAM.
+In addition, we can also increase the data cache line size, set the compilation optimization level to ``-O2``, and so on.
+    - Improve the performance of LVGL.
+LVGL itself can also be configured through menuconfig or the *lv_conf.h* file, such as setting LVGL to use the ``malloc`` and ``memcpy`` memory operation functions in ESP-IDF, enabling the ``fast memory`` compilation option, etc.
+    - Optimize application design.
+You can make full use of CPU resources by adjusting the priority of tasks or specifying CPU cores for LVGL and other tasks, especially for ESPs with dual cores.
+Besides, you can also optimize the design of the GUI, such as avoiding the use of complex animations and layers with transparency overlay effects as much as possible.

   - Taking ESP32-S3R8 as an example, the following ESP configuration items can improve the frame rate (ESP-IDF release/v5.1):